 According to the McLean County Museum of History, during that era Normal was considered a “sun down” town, meaning it was dangerous for African Americans to be on the streets after dark.
 Hill said the city also did not give Blacks access to housing so they lived in nearby Bloomington and commuted to classes.

-The museums records show 30,930 Blacks lived in Bloomington in 1930, while only 6,768 Blacks lived in Normal the same year.
-It was because of racist practices during that time that ISU alumnus Andrew Purnell ’57 founded the Black Colleagues Association (BCA) years later to support African American students at the university after he graduated.
+The museums records show 30,930 Black people lived in Bloomington in 1930, while only 6,768 Black people lived in Normal the same year.
+It was because of racist practices during that time that ISU alumnus Andrew Purnell ’57 founded the Black Colleagues Association (BCA) years later to support African American students at the University after he graduated.

 Decades earlier, however, Hill had to find her own support and leaned on her brother, Jordan said.
 “The story was her brother Loyal went to work, so she could go to school.
 They say he went to work in an Alcoa factory in East St. Louis and bought her a bike, so she could ride to school from Bloomington.”

 With her hard-won certificate, Hill returned home to teach in East St. Louis until her untimely death in 1952.
 In her lifetime, she inspired not only generations of students but her family as well, Jordan said.

 “My mother—her daughter—married a teacher.
 My uncle—my mother’s brother Levi Hollis Dozier—was a teacher and then a principal.
 And, my older sister, Laura, is a teacher.”